Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Risk-Aware Explore-then-Commit ( ) Algorithm for Linear Bandit

 \subsection{Regret Analysis}

 We are now ready to present the regret upper bound of the \rise~algorithm.
-We begin by stating a high probability deviation bound for the empirically optimal mean-variance value and the true optimal mean-variance value. \begin{proposition} For any fixed $n$ and $\varepsilon,\delta > 0$, the algorithm \rise~ ensures
+We begin by stating a high probability deviation bound between the empirically best mean-variance value and the true optimal mean-variance value. \begin{proposition} For any fixed $n$ and $\varepsilon,\delta > 0$, the algorithm \rise~ensures

-\end{proposition} The proof of this proposition is provided in Section \ref{sec:prop:bound_ip}.
-To proceed, we follow \cite{sani2012risk,vakili2016} to define an intermediate regret to facilitate our discussion.
-Specifically, let $\tau_a(T)=\sum_{t=1}^T\bm{1}[A_t=a]$ be the number of times that action $a$ is selected by our algorithm over the entire time horizon, the expected intermediate regret \cite{sani2012risk} is defined as